Spotsylvania County Public Schools

 Spotsylvania County Public Schools is a public school district serving Spotsylvania County, Virginia.
 It consists of 17 Elementary, 7 Middle, and 5 High Schools and has a total enrollment of nearly 24,000 students.
 The Spotsylvania County School division also has a Career and Technical Center and participates with other local school systems to offer the Commonwealth Governor's School.
 The district partners with area businesses to develop learning opportunities for the students.
-Spotsylvania County Public Schools works with the area Parks and Recreation Department to help maintain the area around the Schools (athletic facilities, etc.).